7 smart investment strategies for college students

 Suggested read: How to start investing in 2024

-For their services, robo-advisors usually charge a percentage of your assets, often 0.25 percent annually, though some waive the fee for small accounts.
-Wealthfront and Betterment are two of the larger robo-advisors that hit this price point.
+Robo-advisors typically charge a small percentage of your assets, often around 0.25 percent annually, though some waive fees for smaller accounts.
+Wealthfront and Betterment are two prominent robo-advisors offering services at this price point.

 6. Turn to an investing app

-One way to simplify the investing process even further is with an investing app.
-One popular mobile app that may help here is Stash, which allows you to buy some individual stocks or a selection of ETFs.
-It takes only $5 to start, and the basic account costs $1 monthly.
-If you don’t know how to start investing but want to learn and do it yourself, Stash will help you.
+Simplify the investing process even further with an investing app.
+Stash is a popular mobile app that allows you to buy individual stocks or a selection of ETFs.
+You can start with just $5, and the basic account costs $1 monthly.
+Stash is ideal for those who want to learn how to invest and manage their investments independently.

-Another popular investing app is Acorns, and it made our list of top investment apps because of how easy it is to use.
-With Acorns, you link a debit or credit card, and then the app rounds purchases up to the next dollar and invests that difference into one of a few ETF portfolios.
-Acorns offers a core all-in-one membership for $3 a month and a family version at $5 a month.
+Another highly regarded investing app is Acorns.
+Acorns made our list of top investment apps due to its ease of use.
+By linking a debit or credit card, Acorns rounds up your purchases to the nearest dollar and invests the difference into one of several ETF portfolios.
+Acorns offers a core all-in-one membership for $3 a month and a family version for $5 a month.

 7. Open an IRA

-It might sound like you’re jumping the gun by thinking about an IRA while in college.
-But an IRA can actually be an excellent opportunity to build your future savings if you’re earning money with a job, as many students are.
+It might seem premature to think about an IRA while still in college, but it’s an excellent opportunity to build future savings if you have a job.
 An IRA allows you to defer taxes on any profits or dividends and deduct your contributions from your taxable income, saving you money on taxes.
-Plus, the earlier you start investing in a tax-advantaged account, the longer you can use the power of compounding to max out your account.
+The earlier you start investing in a tax-advantaged account, the more you can benefit from compounding over time.

 Summary

-The most important point for college students looking to invest is also the most urgent – get started today.
+The most crucial point for college students looking to invest is to get started today.
 The sooner you learn about the market, the sooner you can begin planning your financial future.
-Students can begin with modest amounts of money and hopefully grow their knowledge and portfolio.
+Starting with modest amounts of money can help you grow your knowledge and portfolio.

-Suggested read: How to buy stocks: A step-by-step guide
+Suggested read: How to invest in stocks: A step-by-step guide for beginners

 Share